philippkueng/philippkueng.github.com/posts/2013-01-01-the-bourne-identity-a-lot-realer-that-one-might-think.markdown

----
-layout: post
+Date: 2013-01-01
-title: "The Bourne Identity - A lot realer than one might think"
+Title: The Bourne Identity - A lot realer than one might think
+Tags: Bourne Identity
-comments: true
+Comments: true
----

 ![US Predator Drone](/images/drone.jpg)

 Last sunday I enjoyed watching all four Bourne movies including [the newest one](http://www.imdb.com/title/tt1194173/).
 Additionally I like the TV series [Homeland](http://www.imdb.com/title/tt1796960/) and [Person of Interest](http://www.imdb.com/title/tt1839578/).
 However what is shocking to me, is that while those stories are just made up by writers, situations like those on TV actually occur in real life to people like you and me (well sort of).
 [Algorithms decide whom to kill](http://video.events.ccc.de/#event=5338&conference=29th+Chaos+Communication+Congress) and [drone pilots carry out](http://www.spiegel.de/international/world/pain-continues-after-war-for-american-drone-pilot-a-872726.html) [the strikes](http://www.fastcodesign.com/1671129/infographic-a-map-of-america-s-284-drone-strikes-against-pakistan) like robots.
 Without formal charges.
 Without asking questions.